How to Make DIY Popcorn Tin Lanterns from Empty Tins

 A power punch works a lot like a stapler, so you will only be able to make holes in the top few inches of your tin, but the punches are much cleaner and bigger than you can make with a nail.
 You can also mix and match power-punch holes with nail holes.

 Now that you have the general idea of how to make your lantern from empty tins, you can start creating all kinds of designs for many occasions.
 For example, you could punch the word "Love" into our Red Solid Tall Round tin.
 You could punch an outline of the hearts printed on our Happy Hearts Tall Round tin for a romantic Valentine's Day dinner centerpiece.
 Our Flurries Tall Round tin is ideal for punching perfect snowflakes by following the design printed right on the tin.
 You could make an amazing lantern by tracing the swirls with punch holes on our Golden Swirls Tall Round tin.
-Our Spectral Snowflake Tall Round tin would look amazing with a multitude of small holes in the black background representing a shimmering field of stars.
+Our Flurries Tall Round tin would look amazing with a multitude of small holes in the background representing a shimmering field of stars.

 If you prefer to make your own designs, you can use our Gold Solid Tall Round tins, our Platinum Tall Round tins, our White Solid Tall Round, or even for smaller sizes our Blue Solid Tins and make any design you can imagine.
 Some shapes you could make are stars, flowers, hearts, leaves, or crescent moons.
 You could also make intricate geometric designs.
 Celebrate holidays by punching out pumpkins or candy canes.
 You can even paint the tin before you punch holes into it for an even more elaborate arts and crafts project.